Plan Design Overview

 - Referral policies

-Uniform Benefits does not mean that all plans will treat all illnesses in an identical manner.
-Treatment will vary depending on the needs of the patient, the providers involved and the managed care policies and procedures of each health plan.
+Uniform Benefits does not mean that all plans will treat all services in an identical manner.
+Treatment will vary depending on the needs of the patient, the providers involved and the managed care policies and procedures of each health insurance plan carrier.

-In general, routine preventive and wellness medical services received in-network will be covered at 100%, even if you have not met the deductible.
-Here is a list of preventive care services, as identified by the Patient Protection and Affordable Care Act.
+Routine preventive care received in-network will be covered at 100%, even if you have not met the deductible.
+A link to the preventive care services, as identified by the Patient Protection and Affordable Care Act, is available in the Forms & Resources section below.

-For non-preventive care received in-network, you must meet the in-network annual deductible before the plan will provide Uniform Benefits coverage.
-This means that you will be responsible for paying the total costs of all medically necessary services until you meet the deductible, including prescriptions.
-Once you meet the deductible, Uniform Benefits will take effect and you will pay either an office visit copay or coinsurance on other medically necessary care until you reach the annual out-of-pocket limit.
+For non-preventive care received in-network, you must meet the in-network annual deductible first.
+This means that you will pay for all medically necessary services out-of-pocket until you meet the deductible, including prescriptions.
+Once you meet the deductible, Uniform Benefits will take effect and you will pay either an office visit copay (flat dollar amount) or coinsurance (percentage) on other medically necessary care until you reach the annual out-of-pocket limit.

 In-Network Deductible: $1,500 Single/ $3,000 Family